Certifications That Pay Well and Offer Potential

 - Top pay—$186,110 or more

 Financial Planning—Boost your earnings in the finance world by becoming a Certified Financial Planner (CFP).
-One study found that professionals with a CFP certification earned an average of 26 percent more than financial advisors with similar years of experience who did not have the credential.9 This is one of the best certifications for jobs in financial planning.
+A study by Aite Group found that professionals with a CFP certification earned an average of 26 percent more than financial advisors with similar years of experience who did not have the credential.
+This is one of the best certifications for jobs in financial planning.
 It's a great way to enhance your career status and earning power.

 (Note that the information below is for personal financial advisors.)